 Buying a horse is an exciting venture, but to avoid heartache and potential financial loss, you want to get it right.

-Trawling through the adverts in Horse & Hound is a great place to begin, but how do you read between the lines?
+Trawling through horses for sale adverts in Horse & Hound is a great place to begin, but how do you read between the lines?

 “When a seller describes a horse in an advert, or in conversation with a buyer, such descriptions are ‘representations’,” says Jessica Evans, solicitor at Penningtons Manches.